EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/05_secondary-indices.md

 content_title: "2.5: Secondary Indices"
 link_text: "2.5: Secondary Indices"
 ---
-The following section, shows how to add another index to the `addressbook` contract, so you can iterate through the records in a different way besides using the primary index.
+The following section shows how to add another index to the `addressbook` contract, so you can iterate through the records in a different way besides using the primary index.

 ## Step 1: Remove existing data from table